Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Experiments

 \subsection{Comparison to related works}

-As the main contribution of FMPose is the introduction of the OT-path flow matching for multi-hypothesis 3D human pose generation, in this section, we report two different approaches with which we can obtain multiple hypotheses in FMPose using the heatmaps estimated by HRNet: a) selecting top-$k$ arguments and b) employing the random sampling strategy from DiffPose~\cite{holmquist_iccv23}.
-Essentially, this choice determines the input to the GCN module (see \cref{fig:overview}), producing the condition vector $c$ (\cref{eq:c}).
+As the main contribution of FMPose is the introduction of the OT-path flow matching for multi-hypothesis 3D human pose generation, in this section, we report two different approaches with which we can obtain multiple hypotheses in FMPose using the heatmaps estimated by HRNet: a) selecting top-$k$ arguments and b) employing the random sampling strategy from DiffPose~\citep{holmquist_iccv23}.
+Essentially, this choice determines the input to the GCN module (see~\Cref{fig:overview}), producing the condition vector $c$ in~\Cref{eq:c}.
+The chosen ODE steps for the main experiments is $25$, see~\Cref{subsubsec:steps} for more information.